Eitan Bernath: Career

-Food Network

-Bernath began his career with his first television appearance competing on Chopped at the age of 12 while he was attending Yavneh Academy in Paramus, NJ.
-In 2017, he was a contestant on Guy's Grocery Games, another Food Network show, hosted by Guy Fieri.
+Bernath began his television career competing on Chopped at the age of 12.
+Three years later he was a contestant on Guy's Grocery Games, another Food Network show.

 TikTok and Instagram

-In 2019, Bernath grew a large following on TikTok.
-He is known on the platform for his cooking tutorials and is often regarded as one of the platforms most notable food accounts.
+In 2019, Bernath grew a significant following on TikTok.
+He became known on the platform for his cooking tutorials and is now regarded as one of the platforms most notable food accounts.
 In an interview with Taylor Lorenz for The New York Times, Bernath explained "TikTok is the biggest thing that happened to me in my career, and honestly is the reason why I am where I am today."

-His following also began to grow substantially on Instagram in 2020.
-He was an early adopter of Instagram Reels.
+His following grew on Instagram in 2020 where he was an early adopter of Instagram Reels.

 Bernath performed on TikTok's "#HappyAtHome: Live!" shows in March 2020 alongside Charli D'Amelio, Addison Rae, Tyra Banks, Alicia Keys, and DJ Khaled.
 He was a featured TikTok creator at VidCon US 2021 in Anaheim, California.